sabitov-kirill/translation-methods/translator-generator/README.md

       // Format: `NONTERMINAL_NAME(ARGUMENTS): RETURN_TYPE -> SYMBOLS | ... ;
     }
     ```

+3. Create CMake target using `add_trgpp_target` function, to automatically generate parser with lexer and make them discoverable.

 Following implemented examples are very useful when creating your own translator, using `trgpp`: